[5 MIN READ]

-Note: This article originally appeared on Stat.
+Note: This article originally appeared on Stat and is used with permission from the author.

 This is inexcusable, especially since the majority of maternal deaths are preventable.